PriscilaCota/OVRPCD---Files/README.md

 In this repository, you will find the codes, instances and results used in the article:

-#### Optimizing Vehicle Scheduling and Routing in a Cross-Docking Center with Multiple Docks.
+#### Integrating Vehicle Scheduling and Routing decisions in a Cross-Docking Center with Multiple Docks.
 Cota, P. M.; Nogueira, T.H. ; Juan, A.A.; Ravetti, M.G.
-Submitted, 2020.
+Submitted, 2021.

 ## Algorithms

 The programming language used is C++ with the optimization software CPLEX 12.4.

-### Constructive Heuristics (PIFHA and CDHA), and Lagrangian Heuristic (LH) - without uncertainty:
+### Constructive Heuristics (VRCDH and CDVRH), and Prioritization Lagrangian Heuristic (PLH) - without uncertainty:

 The Lagrangean heuristic(LH) uses the constructive heuristics PIFHA and CDHA.
 Thus, to obtain the result of all three proposed heuristics, it is only necessary to execute the MainHF.run, the other two files are called by the main file and must be in the same execution folder.